 If, next year, the bill passed the Senate, and was signed into law by Gov. Shumlin, Vermont would become the first state to mandate GMO labeling (and would surely lead to test cases for anyone in the bio-technology or food industries who wishes to challenge such a law by claiming that food labeling must be left to federal regulators).

 Without federal protection for the states, such legal challenges are pretty much guaranteed from an industry with very deep pockets.
 As the Reformer editorial board noted earlier this year, the war over GMO labeling is being waged on many fronts -- federal, state and even at the grassroots level.

 Nearly half of the nation’s state legislatures have introduced bills to require manufacturers to label foods containing genetically modified or genetically engineered products.
-In addition to Vermont, other states include Washington, Oregon, Connecticut and Maine.

 On the grassroots level, look no further than the effort currently under way by 60 members of the Vermont Public Interest Research Group’s citizen outreach team.
 The group of mostly college-aged students has been tasked with knocking on more than 80,000 doors this year in an effort to drum up support for the state’s GMO bill.
 (Remarkably, organizers claim to have already reached 58,000 of those doors.
 How’s that for hard work and effort?)

 In Windham County this week, some of those team members were at the Brattleboro Co-op Tuesday morning, educating local shoppers to the concerns associated with GMO labeling.

 "What better way to spend our summer than to be working on things we really care about?"
 Putney native Cordelia Fuller told the Reformer.